Yes, neem nail oil works. Buy here. Hang on! Stop. Come to think of it, maybe not that quick...

 Why?
-For once I can't give you the scientific details here.
-Brittle nails is not the kind of disorder where cutting edge medicinal research is done or where a lot of funding is available...
+For once I can't give you specific scientific details here like I do on other pages of this website.
+Brittle nails is not the kind of disorder where cutting edge medicinal research is done or where a lot of funding is available.

 However, you can look at the research that has been done in other areas.
 Fingernails are an extension of your epidermis, your skin.
 It's the same with hair.
 Anything that is good for your skin is also beneficial for hair and fingernails.

-And if your nail problems are due to nail fungus, some kind of infection or similar disorder, then neem oil will take care of that, too.
+If your nail problems are due to nail fungus, some kind of infection or similar disorder, then neem oil will take care of that, too.
 The anti-bacterial and antifungal properties of neem oil are well researched and documented.

-Straight neem seed oil costs a fraction of that, and does the same job.
-It has one drawback: it does not smell pleasant (to put it mildly).
+Apart from the extra work of diluting it for use, pure neem oil has one more drawback: it does not smell pleasant (to put it mildly).

 The good news is that you don't need to use it for long.
-It works very quickly, and your nails will stay strong for several weeks even after you discontinue the use of neem oil.
+It works very quickly and your nails will stay strong for several weeks even after you discontinue the use of neem oil.
 At least that is the experience my friends had.
-(No animal testing here, I only test on friends and family...)
+(No animal testing here, I only test on friends and family.)

 Neem oil has so many uses that you'll find a million things to do with the rest of the bottle.
 You may even want to get a bigger bottle.
 That makes the use of straight neem oil a very economic solution.